Taxi Enforcement Swoop in Ribble ValleyPublished Thursday, 13 August 2015

-Taxi enforcement officers at Ribble Valley Borough Council joined forces with the Vehicle and Operator Services Agency and police in a clampdown on unroadworthy vehicles.
+Taxi enforcement officers at Ribble Valley Borough Council joined forces with the police and Vehicle and Operator Services Agency in a weekend swoop on unroadworthy vehicles.

 Ribble Valley Borough Council’s taxi enforcement officer, Carl Rung, said: “Maintaining a high standard of vehicles is something we take seriously and we carry out regular checks to ensure taxis and their drivers are meeting licensing requirements.

-"This was a joint-operation with the police and Vehicle and Operator Services Agency, and vehicles were subject to a rigorous late-night inspection to ensure they were compliant with licence conditions."
+“This was a joint operation, where vehicles were subject to a rigorous inspection to ensure they were compliant with licence conditions.”

-Of the 20 vehicles inspected, 18 were found to be of the required standard, the drivers of two were served with prohibition notices requiring them to withdraw their vehicles from operation immediately and a further three were served with advisory notices requiring work to be carried out on the vehicle within seven days.
+Of the 12 vehicles inspected, nine were found to be of the required standard and three drivers were served with advisory notices requiring work to be carried out on their vehicles within seven days.

-Carl Rung added: "The council requires the immediate withdrawal of hackney carriage or private hire vehicles constituting a risk to public safety, or works to be carried out to ensure the vehicles are of a high standard.
+Carl Rung added: “The council requires the immediate withdrawal of hackney carriage or private hire vehicles constituting a risk to public safety, or work carried out to ensure the vehicles are of a high standard.

-"Although two vehicles were found to be unroadworthy, we are delighted that most were of an excellent standard."
+“Although three vehicles were served with notices, we are delighted that most were of an excellent standard.”

-Ribble Valley revellers are being reminded not to use unlicensed taxis or flag down private hire vehicles over the Christmas period.
+Ribble Valley residents are reminded not to use unlicensed taxis or flag down private hire vehicles over the summer.

-- "Yellow plate" private hire vehicles must be pre-booked.
-Only "blue plate" hackney carriages can be flagged down or hired from a taxi rank.
-It is illegal for private hire vehicles to pick up passengers in the street, unless they are pre- booked
+- “Yellow plate” private hire vehicles must be pre-booked.
+Only “blue plate” hackney carriages can be flagged down or hired from a taxi rank and it is illegal for private hire vehicles to pick up passengers in the street, unless they are pre- booked

 - Check drivers are wearing identification badges that have not expired